By Zane Keith

 Ultimately, the 2017 Masters was a week full of fun.
 I can look back and think of lots of things that added to the enjoyment and aura of Augusta National, but it was the three qualities above that took my experience from good to great—all of which are characteristics everyone has full control of within themselves.
 Be kind, organized, and above all, focus on the moment.
 Easy to say and much harder to do, but undoubtedly these are qualities we could focus on a little more at home and in the office.
 Get out there and Enjoy the Journey!

-Zane Keith is a project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices in San Diego, Orange County, Los Angeles, San Francisco, Silicon Valley and Seattle.
-Contact Zane at 1-844-NO-CONFLICT or firstname.lastname@example.org to learn more.
+Zane Keith is a senior project manager for Hughes Marino, an award-winning commercial real estate company specializing in project management, tenant representation and building purchases, with offices across the nation.
+Contact Zane at 1-844-662-6635 or firstname.lastname@example.org to learn more.